 There is an emphasis on both historical aspects of quantum physics, as well as many general concepts from one-dimensional quantum mechanics on the Physics GRE exam.
-The textbooks by Krane or Tipler/Llewellyn will be of great help in preparing for the historical aspects, while Griffiths is ideal for the analytical part of the exam.
+The textbooks by Krane or Tipler/Llewellyn or Taylor/Zafiratos/Dubson will be of great help in preparing for the historical aspects, while Griffiths is ideal for the analytical part of the exam.
 The more practice you have solving problems in quantum mechanics, the better you will do on the Physics GRE.